Updated 8 days ago | GitHub

 • If solved recursively, what is the time complexity?

-• The combinations can be obtained by dividing the string into two parts, the left part would be embraced by a pair of parenthesis, and then appended with the right right without parenthesis, we get a combination.
+• The combinations can be obtained by dividing the string into two parts, the left part would be embraced by a pair of parenthesis, and then appended with the right without parenthesis, we get a combination.

 Run through a set of example cases: